 Regularly scheduled eye examinations are an essential part of maintaining healthy eyesight.
-While eyeglasses and contact lenses are some of the most commonly prescribed corrective eyewear, there are also other ways to correct refractive errors, such as laser refractive surgery.
-This webpage serves as a general guide, informing readers of the many vision correction options out there.
-For professional recommendations about your particular eye health, always seek the advice of your personal optometrist in Victoria.
+While prescription glasses and contact lenses are some of the most commonly prescribed corrective eyewear, there are also other ways to correct refractive errors, such as laser refractive surgery.
+We created a general guide listing the type of vision correction options available.
+Always seek the advice of an optometrist for recommendations about your particular eye health.

 If the symptoms of one or more of these conditions become evident in daily life, it is always a good idea to get an eye test done to get any doubt cleared.
 In case you develop more severe conditions like cataracts, you may require cataract surgery.
 Get in touch with an optometrist to learn more.

 First designed in the 13th century, corrective eyeglasses have fortunately become more fashionable and sophisticated over the years.
 Eyeglass frames are available from numerous brands and in a nearly endless selection of styles.
-They can be worn for a cosmetic appeal or to fulfill the requirements generated after your eye test
+They can be worn for a cosmetic appeal or to correct your vision.

 Single-Vision, Bifocal and Progressive Lenses